 The former Valencia player says that his extended break will enable him to produce even better performances as the months go on.

 "Before I had these two weeks, I didn't feel bad," continued Mata.
 "But I think, with so many games in the season, it will be good for me and now I feel very, very good.
 I think it was a nice break for me.
 Two weeks resting, trying to get out of football and now I feel really fit."

-Mata's next port of call is in the Champions League as Chelsea continues its defense of its European title with a trip to Denmark to face FC Nordsjaelland.
+Mata's next port of call is in the Champions League as Chelsea continue their defence of their European title with a trip to Denmark to face FC Nordsjaelland.